 Holy moly, talk about a terrifying live broadcast moment.
-An Australian TV weatherman is now being hailed as a hero after he stripped down and dove into the dangerous water at a beach to recover the body of a man, all while the cameras were still rolling after a live report.
-Luke Bradnam, who is the anchor for Australia’s Channel Nine News, was at Narrowneck beach in Queensland reporting on the treacherous weather conditions when he was quickly alerted that a person was struggling in the ocean.
+An Australian TV weatherman is being hailed as a hero after he stripped down and dove into the dangerous water at a beach.
+This in order to recover the body of a man.
+All while the cameras were still rolling after a live report.
+Luke Bradnam, anchor for Australia’s Channel Nine News, was at Narrowneck beach in Queensland reporting on the treacherous weather conditions.
+He was quickly alerted that a person was struggling in the ocean.

 That’s when the superhero quickly sprang into action.
-Recalling the event, a shirtless and wet Bradman spoke to his fellow anchors on air, stating, ?Just after I got off air chatting with you guys, a boogie boarder just behind here at Narrowneck alerted me that he thought he saw someone again out in the surf.?
+Recalling the event, a shirtless and wet Bradman spoke to his fellow anchors on air.
+He stated, “Just after I got off air chatting with you guys, a boogie boarder just behind here at Narrowneck alerted me that he thought he saw someone again out in the surf.”

 Australia Weatherman Pulls Dead Body From Ocean

-He noted how he immediately decided to strip and race out with a boogie board in order to help the person in trouble.
-Unfortunately, the man Rednam ran in the water to rescue did not survive the event.
-The weatherman told viewers, ?When we got closer it became pretty evident that there was a body floating in the water and the two of us were able to secure the body and make our way?back into shore.?
+He noted how he immediately decided to strip and race out with a boogie board.
+Unfortunately, the man Rednam ran into the water to rescue did not survive the event.
+The weatherman told viewers, “When we got closer it became pretty evident that there was a body floating in the water and the two of us were able to secure the body and make our way…back into shore.”

-According to authorities, the body that the weatherman helped recover is believed to be 32-year-old British national Jake Jacob’s, who had moved to the Golden Coast from the United Kingdom and was reported missing a few days earlier.
-A search and rescue mission had been launched after the body of Jacobs? swimming partner, 29-year-old Julia Boiko, was found a few days earlier.
+According to authorities, the body that the weatherman helped recover is believed to be 32-year-old British national Jake Jacob’s.
+He had moved to the Golden Coast from the United Kingdom and was reported missing a few days earlier.
+A search and rescue mission had been launched after the body of Jacobs’ swimming partner, 29-year-old Julia Boiko, was found a few days earlier.
 Police believe the pair had gone out for a late-night swim and were skinny dipping.